-Music supervisors are the gatekeepers for music-to-picture, selecting the music & closing the deals between artists and productions.
+Are you an artist curious about how to contact music supervisors?
+Music supervisors are the music-to-picture gatekeepers, responsible for selecting the tracks and closing the deals between artists and productions.

 1. Do your research

-Know the music supervisor’s work before you contact them.
-There are big directories of music supervisors available, but blindly blasting out “Listen to My Music!” emails to them is a waste of their time and yours.
+Blindly sending “listen to my music!” emails is a waste of their time and yours.
 Just like your music has its own sound, many music supervisors have their own brand and distinctive credits.
-Cold contact the ones that you know have a track record of placing music that’s in the vein of what you make – it’s a higher percentage play.
+If you’re sending cold emails to music supervisors, you’ll have a better chance if they have a track record of placing music that’s in the same vein as your work.

-You can demonstrate to music supervisors that you studied up on them with an intelligently crafted subject line in your initial email.
-If that Netflix series that your EDM is perfect for is always playing big beats in the weekly nightclub scene, differentiate your email or social media intro with, “Techno for ‘Vampire Zombies’ nightclub scenes.”
-The music supervisor on the receiving end will know and appreciate that you’re paying attention.
+Demonstrate that you studied up on each supervisor with an intelligently-crafted subject line in your initial email.
+If your brand of EDM is perfect for a particular Netflix series, differentiate your email or social media intro with a title like: “Techno for vampire zombie nightclub scenes.”
+The music supervisor on the receiving end will appreciate that you’re paying attention.

 5. Be polite and persistent

-1. Don’t hit up music supervisors who don’t want to be contacted by the general music-making public
+6. Don’t hit up music supervisors who don’t want to be contacted

-2. Don’t cold call music supervisors on the phone
+7. Don’t cold-call music supervisors on the phone

-While there’s a bit of bravado and self-confidence evident in such a move, it’s not what they want and is a red flag for unprofessonalism.
-Music supervisors may be managing literally dozens of active contacts if they have multiple projects going.
-Find another way to make that first contact via social media, email, attending an event, or – better than anything – building an audience that’s passionate about your music, and have the music supervisor come to you.
+Find another way to make that first contact via social media, email, attending an event, or — and this is the best way — building an audience that’s passionate about your music.
+That way, the music supervisors may come to you.

-4. Don’t submit music that isn’t exactly within the genre or style being requested by the music supervisor
+9. Don’t submit music that isn’t exactly within the requested genre or style

-5. Don’t sell Yourself as a “Jack of All Trades”
+10. Don’t sell yourself as a “jack of all trades”

 No one is great at everything.
 Put your ego aside, and market yourself based on your strengths.
-Any time a composer or producer introduces themselves as a master of all genres, the red flag of warning goes up immediately.
-Any music supervisor with experience knows that the best of any genre comes from those who specialize in those genres!
-Stick to what you’re great at, and offer your services with that style or those styles first and foremost.
-And you never know – once a music provider proves themselves on the first project, they may get to show what else they can do later on.
+Any time a composer or producer introduces themselves as a master of all genres, the red flag of warning immediately goes up.